Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 Issue

 Floodplain management includes the operation of an overall program of corrective and preventive measures for reducing flood damage, including, but not limited to, emergency preparedness plans, land use policies, buy-out of flood prone structures, and flood risk reduction systems.
-Truly effective floodplain management is not limited to the traditional 100-year FEMA floodplain definition, but considers the whole range of possible flood scenarios, including more extreme events.
-Floodplain management should consider both monetary and social benefits.
+Truly effective floodplain management is not limited to the traditional 100-year FEMA floodplain definition, but considers the whole range of possible flood scenarios, including more extreme events and considers temporal and spatial variability in rainfall rates.
+Floodplain management should consider monetary, environmental, and social benefits and costs.

 Rationale

 Throughout the U.S., significant populations and property are currently at significant risk from flooding.
-Much of the development, and residents at risk, occurred prior to modern floodplain development approaches and regulations.
-Effective floodplain management works to both mitigate the existing risk and to prevent or minimize the creation of future risk.
+These include areas of older development that occurred prior to the adoption of the National Flood Insurance Program and newly developed areas that may be subject to extreme flooding driven by climate change.
+Effective floodplain management works to both mitigate the existing risk and to prevent or minimize the creation of future risk by considering climate dynamics and utilizing resiliency principles in the design of mitigation projects and establishment of floodplain areas.
 This requires a balanced approach to:

-• AVOID future risk through land use controls that keep people out of and property from being built in harm’s way through prohibitions and required protection levels.
+• AVOID future risk through land use controls, including prohibitions and protection levels, that keep people out of and infrastructure from being built in harm’s way.

 • REDUCE existing risk through structural projects such as channel improvements, levees, detention and other flood control structures or projects.

-• MITIGATE individual property risk through programs such as elevation of existing structures and demolition, and rebuilding of non-compliant structures.
+• MITIGATE individual property risk through programs such as elevation of existing structures, relocation and demolition, and rebuilding of non-compliant structures to meet resilient standards.

 • RESTORE natural floodplains and riparian zones primarily through buyouts and restoration activities.

-It is the responsibility of civil engineers to provide appropriate planning to reduce risk in order to save lives and property and to educate the public on existing risks.
+It is the responsibility of civil engineers to provide appropriate planning to reduce risk in to protect public safety and property and to educate the public on existing and future risks.

 ASCE Policy Statement 421